OpenVOGEL/Tucan/README.md

 If you are willing to give us a hand with the development, you are at the right place.
 Open VOGEL is fully based in the .NET Framework, and it has been programmed in VB and C#.
 For the GUI, VOGEL is based in WinForms and SharpGL.
-If you are familiar with at least one of these programming languages and API's, and you have a good knowledge of aerodynamics, you can help us with the development.
+If you are familiar with at least one of these programming languages and API's, and you have a good knowledge of aerodynamics, algebra or finite element methods, you can help us with the development.
+A strong spirit of cooperation is cernainly also required.

 If you are new to this, follow the next steps:

 - Install Visual Studio 2015 Community in your computer
 - Add the GitHub plugin to VS and sign up.